-There is no therapy to cure food allergy.
-In some cases, allergies resolve on their own over time.
+There is no cure for a food allergy.
+In some cases, allergies disappear on their own over time.
 Doctors still have no way of influencing this effectively.

 The only effective long-term measure is therefore to avoid food that you cannot tolerate.
 This can mean that you have to spend some time studying ingredient lists on packaging.
-Many products contain allergens that you would not expect in them.
-Soy, egg, milk and wheat in particular are found in numerous finished products and processed foods.
+Many products contain allergens that you would not expect them to.
+Soy, egg, milk and wheat, in particular, are found in numerous products and processed foods.

-Fortunately, manufacturers have to label and highlight the 14 most important allergens on their products.
-And restaurants and bakeries must also give you information.
+Fortunately, manufacturers have to label and highlight the 14 most important allergens on their product packaging.
+And restaurants and bakeries must also give you this information.

-Medications only help with food allergies to suppress the symptoms.
-Antihistamines can temporarily alleviate allergic symptoms.
+Medications only help with suppressing food allergy symptoms.
+Antihistamines can temporarily alleviate allergic reaction symptoms.
 These drugs are the same that are used for hay fever.
 However, they are not suitable for long-term use.

-People who have particularly severe allergic reactions often carry an anaphylaxis emergency kit with an adrenaline injector ("Epi pen").
-The set can be life-saving for you if you are experiencing anaphylactic shock.
+People who have particularly severe allergic reactions often carry an anaphylaxis emergency kit with an adrenaline injector (EpiPen).
+The kit can be life-saving for those experiencing an anaphylactic shock.

 Who is the test not suitable for?

-The Food Allergy Test is not suitable or only suitable for certain groups of people:
+The Food Allergy Test is not suitable for or is only suitable for certain groups of people:

-- People with the Hemophilia blood disorder should not take the blood test
+- People with a haemophilia blood disorder should not take the blood test.

-- Pregnant and breastfeeding women should only carry out the Food Allergy Test under medical supervision.
-The reference values and recommendations do not apply to them, so they should obtain recommendations on the test result from their doctor.
+- Pregnant and/or breastfeeding women should only carry out the Food Allergy Test under medical supervision.
+The reference values and recommendations do not apply to them, so they should obtain recommendations on the test results from their doctor.

 The test is not there to diagnose diseases.
-For example, if you suffer from chronic diarrhea or extreme pain, contact a doctor.
+For example, if you suffer from chronic diarrhoea or extreme pain, contact a doctor.

-"In performance diagnostics, we have a duty to support our players individually.
-The tests and results from cerascreen® offer us great added value in the further development of our player talents."
-(Björn Benke - Head of "NLZ" (Young Football Players))
+‘In performance diagnostics, we have a duty to support our players individually.
+The tests and results from cerascreen® offer us great added value in the further development of our talented players.’
+(Björn Benke, head of the club’s youth academy